openbaton/docs/docs/vnf-package.md

 # Sample tutorial

 This section provides an example about how to create, upload and make use of VNF Packages.
-The chosen scenario is a Network Service for testing the network connectivity by using [iPerf][iperf-link]. iPerf is a tool for active measurements of the maximum achievable bandwidth on IP networks.
+The chosen scenario is a simple network service using [iPerf][iperf-link] in a server/client scenario. iPerf is a tool for active measurements of the maximum achievable bandwidth on IP networks.
-Therefore, we need a server and a client installing the iPerf server/client and configuring them for communication between.
+This tutorial is similar to the one already described in the [iperf tutorial][iperf], however making use of VNF packages instead of just the network service descriptor.

 ## Creation of VNF Packages
 For doing so, we need to create two VNF Packages and reference them in the NSD.